ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating a custom image from volume and provisioning an instance in the UI
+# Creating a custom image from volume and provisioning an instance in the console
 {: #creating-and-using-an-image-from-volume}
 {: toc-content-type="tutorial"}
 {: toc-completion-time="15m"}